How to Use SQL Management Studio for Database Administration

 - Server Name: Enter the name of your SQL Server instance (e.g.,

-localhost for a local server or the server's IP address for a remote server).
+localhost for a local server or the server's IP address).

 - Authentication: Choose the appropriate authentication method: